A Five Day Itinerary: The Amalfi Coast

 During your time in Positano, we recommend visiting Spiaggia Grande, the main beach, where you can soak up the sun and enjoy views of the Tyrrhenian Sea.
 For a quieter experience, visit Fornillo Beach, a less crowded but equally beautiful spot.
 To get to Fornillo Beach from Spiaggia Grande, just head west and walk the Via Positanesi d’America until you hit Fornillo Beach.
 This route is approximately a 10-15 minute walk.

-Other things to do in Positano: For a cultural experience, visit the Church of Santa Maria Assunta, famous for its majolica-tiled dome and Byzantine icon of the Virgin Mary.
+For a spiritual experience, visit the Church of Santa Maria Assunta, famous for its majolica-tiled dome and Byzantine icon of the Virgin Mary.
 Art lovers can explore local galleries featuring Mediterranean coastal art.

 Rada Beach & Ristorante; Località Grotte dell’Incanto, 51, 84017, Positano SA, Italy